Survey on the geometric Bogomolov conjecture: Geometric Bogomolov conjecture

 \begin{Theorem} [Theorem~E of \cite{yamaki6}] Let $A$ be an abelian variety over $\overline{K}$ and let $\mathfrak{m}$ be the maximal nowhere degenerate abelian subvariety of $A$.
 Then the following are equivalent. \begin{enumerate} {(\alph{enumi})} \item The geometric Bogomolov conjecture holds for $A$. \item The geometric Bogomolov conjecture holds for $\mathfrak{m}$. \end{enumerate} \end{Theorem}

-Since the geometric Bogomolov conjecture holds for $A$, then it holds for any abelian subvariety of $A$, it is obvious that (a) implies (b).
-The essential part is that (b) implies (a).
+The essential part in Theorem~\ref{thm:yamaki6} is that (b) implies (a).
+In fact, the other implication holds because if the geometric Bogomolov conjecture holds for $A$, then it holds for any abelian subvariety of $A$.

-As in Remark~\ref{rem:trivialcaseforGBC}~(2), the conjecture holds for abelian varieties of dimension not greater than $1$.
+As in Remark~\ref{rem:trivialcaseforGBC}~(2), the conjecture holds for abelian varieties of dimension at most $1$.
 Thus we have the following corollary.

 \begin{Corollary} [Theorem~F of \cite{yamaki6}] With the notation as in Theorem~\ref{thm:yamaki6}, suppose that $\dim ( \mathfrak{m} ) \leq 1$.
 Then the geometric Bogomolov conjecture holds for $A$. \end{Corollary}